 2. Beyond Adwords, Utilize Social Paid Ads

-Facebook, Twitter, and LinkedIN all offer paid advertising opportunities to gain new marketing-qualified sales leads with targeted Pay-Per-Click ads.
+Facebook, Twitter, and LinkedIn all offer paid advertising opportunities to gain new marketing-qualified sales leads with targeted Pay-Per-Click ads.
 PPC/social paid ads can be effective— again when you have the extra budget.
-Everything you do with social paid ads will align with inbound strategy, since you’re still creating content people love to attract, convert, close and delight—only now you’ll have to
+Everything you do with social paid ads will align with inbound strategy since you’re still creating content people love to attract, convert, close and delight—only now you’ll have to

-Everything you do with social paid ads will align with inbound strategy, since you’re still creating content people love to attract, convert, close and delight—only now you’ll have to pay-to-play on most social platforms.
+Everything you do with social paid ads will align with inbound strategy since you’re still creating content people love to attract, convert, close and delight—only now you’ll have to pay-to-play on most social platforms.
 A strategic approach to social paid ads is vitally important now that marketers can no longer rely on organic reach alone.
-The importance of creating attention-grabbing ads with the engaging headlines is crucial, as is the targeting of specific audiences: You’ll also want to fine-tune and target your ads to achieve increased relevancy based on the demographic, geographic and contextual parameters you worked up designing your buyer personas.
+The importance of creating attention-grabbing ads with engaging headlines is crucial, as is the targeting of specific audiences: You’ll also want to fine-tune and target your ads to achieve increased relevancy based on the demographic, geographic, and contextual parameters you worked up designing your buyer personas.

 You’ll want to work up clear measures for social ad success, you’ll want to optimize your ads to achieve continuous lead- and customer generation, and you’ll need to test what’s working with your PPC campaigns to make sure you’re not paying for useless impressions and clicks based on unrelated keywords.

-Your choices for social paid advertising on Twitter include: Promoted Tweets, Followers (Promoted Account), Apps and Videos (app installs or engagements, video views on Twitter).
+Your choices for social paid advertising on Twitter include: Promoted Tweets, Followers (Promoted Account), Apps, and Videos (app installs or engagements, video views on Twitter).

 Promoted Tweets are the way to go if want people to view a blog post or visit a webpage.
 If you’re looking to increase brand awareness by getting people to follow your account, then Followers (Promoted Account) may be your best option.
-Promoted Tweets usually wins out, since the goal of most marketers on Twitter involves directing people to visit a certain webpage.
+Promoted Tweets usually win out, since the goal of most marketers on Twitter involves directing people to visit a certain webpage.

-On LinkedIn you’ll choose between an Ad, which resemble a standard banner ad with a picture and brief text placed on the side of the screen, and a Sponsored Update.
+On LinkedIn, you’ll choose between an Ad, which resembles a standard banner ad with a picture and brief text placed on the side of the screen, and a Sponsored Update.
 There are two different Sponsored Updates: The Direct Sponsored Content post shows up in users’ feeds but doesn’t appear on your own LinkedIn page, and the standard Sponsored Post, which appears on your own page that’s boosted with money while also showing up in users’ feeds.

-Specific tracking tokens can be used with Direct Sponsored Content to determine which leads are coming from paid channels, to delve more deeply into targeting audiences and to test different ads to evaluate performance.
+Specific tracking tokens can be used with Direct Sponsored Content to determine which leads are coming from paid channels, to delve more deeply into targeting audiences, and to test different ads to evaluate performance.
 (1)